du82/unfathoming/content/archive/2024/why-privacy-matters.md

 tags:
   - privacy
   - security
+draft: true
 ---

 ## The Fundamental Right to Privacy
+Whether you know it or not, privacy is a fundamental human right, atleast according to most sane countries.
+The United States does not
 ### Historical Context of Privacy Rights
 ### Privacy in International Human Rights Law
 ### Cultural Variations in Privacy Expectations